 Introduction

 Chapter 1.
-Theoretical aspects of studying the socio-psychological characteristics of joint activities.
+Theoretical aspects of the study of socio-psychological characteristics of joint activities.

-§one.
-Analysis of the main theoretical categories and concepts.
+§1.
+Analysis of basic theoretical categories and concepts.

 §2.
-The specifics of the socio-psychological characteristics of joint activities.
+Specifics of socio-psychological characteristics of joint activities.

 Chapter 2.
 Practical study of the socio-psychological characteristics of joint activities.